Frangidha/Data-Visualisation-/README.md

 <h1>Data-Visualisation</h1>
 Data-Visualisation is a website that allows users to go into depth of importance of Data-Visualisation and what type of charts.
-Secondly it will contain a chart generator to transform  It will give a detailed timeline of Ceasar political career until his death. it also gives a showcase of legendary battles that influenced his life.
-View the live site <a href="https://frangidha.github.io/news/index.html" target="_blank" >here</a>
+Secondly it will contain a chart generator to transform a CSV file into a chart.
+<a href="https://frangidha.github.io/Data-Visualisation-/" target="_blank" >here</a>

 <h3>Features</h3>
 <ul>